 sense that men become accustomed to the improved ejaculatory control.
 Eventually

-dysfunction but will stop controlling ejaculation.
+dysfunction but will not control ejaculation.
 A horrible lose lose

 keep a job, are poorly motivated and have a much higher incidence of criminal

 activity and medical problems.
-They are often dependent on others or
+Many of them are often dependent on others or

 society to care for them.
 A horrible situation.
 While it can be